henryhobhouse/react-static-images/readme.md

   excludedDirectories: string[];
 ```

-- Added CLI for requesting image processing by user
+- Added CLI for requesting image processing by user; including progress updates
+- Verbose error handling (chained error message with VError) with errors logged
+  to file for helpful debugging.
 - Optional conversion of all 'png', 'jpeg', 'webp', 'tiff' and 'avif' file types
 - Conversion includes creation of base64 thumbnail (that will eventually be
   included in the JS bundle for instant load) and optional file sizes as